-We need to learn the perspectives of those involved on all sides, learn about those factors which need to be addressed and integrated into a coherent resolution.
+We need to learn the perspectives of those involved on all sides in order to learn about those factors which need to be addressed and integrated into a coherent resolution.
 This learning takes a lot of listening, and much of this is listening to things we disagree with.
-This listening is critical if we are to find a solution that addresses the others’ needs as well as our own.
+This listening is critically important if we’re going to find a solution that addresses the others’ needs as well as our own.

 4 In humility, accept your uncertainties.

-In a conflict situation, going forward to argue a position when you are not certain risks all you may gain when arguing out of certain knowledge.
-If you are found to be wrong in some areas, the validity of your entire position is called into question.
-Knowing what ground you safely stand on, while being aware of the edges of that ground, should create a realistic sense of security that avoids the more risky behavior of false optimism.
-It is humbling to become aware of the limitations of one’s own arguments and convictions, but it is far less embarrassing than needing to backtrack from half-baked positions in the middle of a conflict.
-All participants in a conflict are responsible for the errors which result from their own uncertainty or incomplete understanding.
-You must be able to live with the uncertainty of knowing that there are things you don’t fully understand, while advocating strongly for those things that you know well.
+It’s humbling to become aware of the limitations of one’s own arguments and convictions, but it’s far less embarrassing than needing to backtrack from half-baked positions in the middle of a conflict.
+All participants in a conflict are responsible for the errors that result from their own uncertainty or incomplete understanding.
+Each must be able to live with the uncertainty of knowing that there are things not fully understood, while still advocating strongly for those things that are well known.

 5 Respond rather than react to others.

 When we’re in sensitive territory, we need to think carefully about the timing of what we do.
-We need to be able to wait for the productive and not alienating moment to take action.
+We need to be able to wait for the productive, and not alienating, moment to take action.
 We need to think through, very intentionally, the way we mean to act.
-We need to choose what we say and when we say it, responding intentionally to others, rather than reacting emotionally in ways that can be damaging to our relationships.
+We need to choose what we say and when we say it, responding intentionally to others, rather than reacting emotionally in ways that can be damaging.